-The next general meeting of the Association will be held on Saturday, October 5, 2013 at 12noon at the Convent of the Sister's of Charity, 20 Washington Square North, NYC.
-Maureen Whalen '79 will speak on The Affordable Care Act and Insurance Portability.
-This is a very timely topic.
+The next general meeting of the Association will be held on Thursday, May 15, 2014 at 6 pm at the Convent of the Sister's of Charity, 20 Washington Square North, NYC.
 All graduates are invited to attend.

 This year marks the 54th volume of our newsletter.
 It also marks a changing of the guard - 3 new editors.
 To find out who they are, check out the newsletter.
 If you do not receive the newsletter, contact Pat Costello at firstname.lastname@example.org (In order to receive the newsletter, you have to be a member of the Alumnae Association.)